OSIRIS-REx: Name

 Each of these words was chosen to represent an aspect of this mission.
-For example, the S, for security means the security of Earth from hazardous NEO.
-Specifically it refers to better understanding the Yarkovsky effect, that changes the trajectory of the asteroid.
+For example, the S, for security means the security of Earth from impact by hazardous near-Earth objects (NEOs).
+Specifically it refers to better understanding the Yarkovsky effect, which can alter the trajectories of orbiting bodies.
 Regolith Explorer means that the mission will study the texture, morphology, geochemistry, and spectral properties of the regolith of asteroid Bennu while Apophis Explorer corresponds to the study of Apophis asteroid.

 When its heritage concept was proposed in the Discovery Program in 2004, it was called only OSIRIS, with REx for "Regolith Explorer" used descriptively rather than as part of the name.
-This mission is also sometimes called New Frontiers 3, for it being the third of the New Frontiers program missions.

-The acronym OSIRIS was chosen in reference to the ancient mythological Egyptian god Osiris, the underworld lord of the dead.
-Dante Lauretta, deputy PI of the mission, was called "a mythology buff" by the mission PI Michael Drake: "he was doodling on a pad and trying to capture the principal themes of what we are trying to do with this mission study life origins, identify resources, planetary security in the form of asteroid deflection and he realized he got the name of Osiris out of that, an ancient god of Egypt who may have been one of the first pharaohs."
+The mission name itself was a reference to the god Osiris.
+Dante Lauretta, deputy PI of the mission, was called "a mythology buff" by the mission PI Michael Drake: "he was doodling on a pad and trying to capture the principal themes of what we are trying to do with this mission—study life origins, identify resources, planetary security in the form of asteroid deflection—and he realized he got the name of Osiris out of that, an ancient god of Egypt who may have been one of the first pharaohs."
+Similar to how Osiris in mythology taught agriculture to humanity which brought civilization and life to Egypt, OSIRIS-REx aims to return samples from an asteroid that may contain organics that led to the origin of life on Earth.
+Rex is the Latin word for king which is a reference to Osiris being a mythical king of Egypt.

+Asteroid Bennu is named after the mythological bird from ancient Egyptian mythology that was associated with the Sun and the creation of the cosmos, while the asteroid for the second mission is named after the ancient Egyptian god Apophis, who was associated with chaos and destruction.
+Both asteroids Bennu and Apophis are named after figures in Egyptian mythology just like OSIRIS-REx.